 I’m betting that this spooky Carbonara, (or “Bacon and Egg & Cheese Pasta” as I like to refer to it), is sure to be a hit

-1 pound dry black spaghetti
+- 1 pound dry black spaghetti

-100 grams (about 1 cup) exotic looking mushrooms, such as the Beech mushrooms pictured below.
+- 100 grams about 1 cup exotic looking mushrooms, such as the Beech mushrooms pictured below.

-1/2 pound thickly sliced, good quality bacon, cut into 1/2-inch pieces
+- ½ pound thickly sliced good quality bacon, cut into 1/2-inch pieces

-3 large eggs
+- 3 large eggs

-2 cloves garlic, minced
+- 2 cloves garlic minced

-1/2 cup grated Parmesan cheese, plus more for serving
+- ½ cup grated Parmesan cheese plus more for serving

-Salt and pepper to taste
+- Salt and pepper to taste

-Fill a large pot or Dutch oven 3/4 full with water, (about 4 quarts).
+- Fill a large pot or Dutch oven 3/4 full with water, (about 4 quarts).
 Add the salt and bring to a boil.
 Add the pasta and cook stirring frequently until al dente, about 6 minutes for black bean spaghetti, and 9-11 minutes for squid ink spaghetti.

-Meanwhile cook the bacon, mushrooms and garlic in a large saucepan over medium heat, until the bacon is cooked throughout but not too crispy, and the mushrooms are tender and slightly browned, about 5-10 minutes, depending on the thickness of the bacon.
+- Meanwhile cook the bacon, mushrooms and garlic in a large saucepan over medium heat, until the bacon is cooked throughout but not too crispy, and the mushrooms are tender and slightly browned, about 5-10 minutes, depending on the thickness of the bacon.
 Be careful when stirring so that you donâ€™t break the mushrooms.
 If necessary drain some of the bacon fat from the pan, leaving enough of it to coat the pasta, about 3 tablespoons.

-Drain, but do not rinse the pasta reserving 1/4 cup of pasta water.
+- Drain, but do not rinse the pasta reserving 1/4 cup of pasta water.
 Break the eggs into a large bowl and whisk them with a fork.
 Throw in the pasta and reserved water and mix to coat.
 The hot pasta will cook the eggs.
 Then toss in the bacon, garlic and reserved fat.
 Stir in Parmesan cheese and add salt and pepper to taste.
 Gently swirl 2 or 3 small portions of the pasta with tongs or a fork per person, and artfully arrange them on each plate to serve, along with additional Parmesan cheese.